awsdocs/amazon-efs-user-guide/doc_source/awsbackup.md

 Complete restore operations generally take longer than the corresponding backup\.

 Using AWS Backup doesn't consume accumulated burst credits, and it doesn't count against the General Purpose mode file operation limits\.
-For more information, see [Quotas for Amazon EFS File Systems](limits.md#limits-fs-specific)\.
+For more information, see [Quotas for Amazon EFS file systems](limits.md#limits-fs-specific)\.

 ## Completion window<a name="backup-window"></a>